 3. Low participation rates.
 When surveying annually it is easier to communicate a message that the survey matters.
 With quarterly surveys you may find a lower participation rate.

-4. It can be very hard to change Employee Engagement over time.
+4. It can be very hard to change engagement over time.
 A common complaint is that “the dial is stuck on the same level” – a lot of initiatives may be brought in but the Employee Engagement Score remains constant.

 5. Results can be inconsistent.
-As with any Employee Engagement Survey, it can be highly influenced by external factors such as the weather, bad news such as redundancies being announced or poor market factors.
+As with any survey, it can be highly influenced by external factors such as the weather, bad news such as redundancies being announced or poor market factors.

 6. People tune out the measurement.
 When a measurement is done on a quarterly basis, there is a possibility that people can tune it out.